Want to have a lusher, fuller, and greener golden pothos in your home? These Secret Tips to Grow Lush Pothos Plants will help you.

 3. Fertilize Your Plant

-Pothos are not very fond of fertilizers, but they love to have it occasionally.
-If you want to stimulate growth, feed the plant with a general-purpose liquid fertilizer, diluted to the quarter of its strength, once in 6-10 weeks.
+Pothos are not very fond of fertilizers, but they love to have them occasionally.
+If you want to stimulate growth, feed the plant with a general-purpose liquid fertilizer, diluted to a quarter of its recommended strength by the manufacturer, once in 6-8 weeks.
+To learn more about Pothos fertilizers, click here!

 Note: If you notice leaves burnt from the margins, this may be a sign of overfertilization.